Next Lesson - Conditions of the Hip

 Creative commons source by Nevit Dilmen [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

 Distal femoral fractures are usually caused by sporting injuries in younger people (with significant displacement) or falls in elderly people (usually with less displacement).
 This condition presents with pain and swelling localising to the distal thigh.
-There is potential for injury to the popliteal artery if there is significant displacement, so an angiography may be required is there are diminished distal pulses after realignment.
+There is potential for injury to the popliteal artery if there is significant displacement, so angiography may be required if there are diminished distal pulses after realignment.
 Treatment is surgery to reattach the bone fragments.

 Meralgia paresthetica is a condition that involves the compression of the lateral cutaneous nerve as it pierces the inguinal ligament or fascia lata.
 Risk factors include obesity, pregnancy and diabetes.
 It presents with a burning/stinging sensation over the lateral thigh which is aggravated by standing/walking.